How to Cure Canker and Mouth Sores

 This may interest you: 8 Natural Hydrogen Peroxide Remedies

-An ice cube can heal sores gradually and, in turn, reduce inflammation and relieve pain.
+An ice cube can reduce inflammation and relieve pain.
 According to this study from the University of the Americas, the cold acts as a sedative.
 Put an ice cube on the affected area as often as you consider necessary.

-How to prevent the formation of canker and mouth sores
+Tips to avoid the formation of canker and mouth sores

 Mineral or vitamin deficiency can cause canker sores.
 Therefore, it’s best to include them in your diet.
-Other conditions that may cause sores are iron or folate deficiency anemia, celiac disease, and Crohn’s disease, among others.
-Don’t hesitate to add foods that contain iron, such as leafy greens, whole grains, and milk, to your diet.
+Other conditions that may cause sores are iron or folate deficiency anemia (sometimes caused by intestinal malabsorption), celiac disease, and Crohn’s disease, among others.
+Don’t hesitate to add foods that contain iron, such as leafy greens, whole grains, and milk, among others, to your diet.